Arturo Torres (artist): Visual style

-Torres has cited superheros and his favorite childhood cartoons as early visual influences.
+Torres has cited superheroes and his favorite childhood cartoons as early visual influences.
 A review in PopMatters described Torres's Rap Year Book illustrations as "bright, colorful, and offbeat cartoons...featuring depictions of Kanye and Jay-Z on a movie poster, Dr. Dre in scrubs, Drake using a pottery wheel, and more."

 Serrano said he was drawn to the texture Torres developed in his work, telling Complex Magazine: "It looked like, even when I was looking at it on my phone or computer, I could rub my fingers across the screen and be able to feel the paper that he drew it on."